conor-mccaffrey/pands-project2021/README.md

 We can see that the methods worked as expected from analysing the 'ID' numbers.
 The top 8 rows were printed from our first method and a 20 random samples were printed from our second method.

 #### *Summary of each Variable in the Iris Fisher Dataset*
 This step is the 'meat' of the first section in our project.
 I used the 'describe()' method in order to retieve a tabulated statistical summary of our data.
 The main points of interest for me are the mean, standard deviation (std), the minimum value (min) and the maximum value(max).
-I have also called the 'corr()' method in order to determine if there is an correlation between certain parameters of our data (as described in the earlier section)
+I have also called the 'corr()' method in order to determine if there is an correlation between certain parameters of our data (as previously described)

 ````
        SepalLength_cm  SepalWidth_cm  PetalLength_cm  PetalWidth_cm